-The Respondent registered and/or renewed the disputed domain name with full knowledge of the Complainant's reputable trademark.
-His use of the disputed domain name is in bad faith as there is no conceivable use of the disputed domain name that could amount to a legitimate use.
+The Respondent registered the disputed domain name with full knowledge of the Complainant's reputable trademark.
+His use of the disputed domain name is in bad faith, as the Respondent has fraudulently attempted through a parking page to attract users for commercial gain to relevant websites and as there is no conceivable use of the disputed domain name that could amount to a legitimate use.